Sparks fly as Democrats Warren and Buttigieg spar over wealthy donors

 In the night’s most explosive exchange, South Bend, Indiana Mayor Pete Buttigieg and U.S. Senator Elizabeth Warren argued over fundraising, with the senator from Massachusetts accusing the mayor of being influenced by wealthy donors.

-“The mayor just recently had a fundraiser that was held in a wine cave full of crystals and served a $900-a-bottle wine,” Warren said.
+“The mayor just recently had a fundraiser that was held in a wine cave full of crystals and served a $900 bottle wine,” Warren said.
 “Billionaires in wine caves should not pick the president of the United States.”

 Buttigieg has repeatedly raised more money than Warren, who swore off all fundraising events and has been critical of any of her opponents who continue to hold fundraisers.